 Cultural/environmental factors include: born to immigrant parents; raised in an ethnic minority culture; raised in a family with English as a second language; experienced bi-cultural stress as a result of transition from a predominantly ethnic minority community to an academic environment; raised in an economically depressed area; raised by someone other than parents; raised in an environment lacking exposure to opportunities offered by higher education; raised in an environment of abuse such as alcohol, drugs, child abuse, and other physical abuse.

-PLEASE NOTE!: The evaluation process will not involve interviews for CO, NS, or WICHE candidates for the class matriculating fall 2014.
+PLEASE NOTE: The evaluation process will not involve interviews for AK, CO, NS, or WICHE candidates for the class matriculating fall 2015.

-Given the size of the applicant pool, applications will undergo an early screening process for evidence of the candidate's ability to handle a rigorous upper division science curriculum in the context of non-cognitive factors.
+Given the size of the applicant pool, applications will undergo an early screening process for evidence of the candidate's ability to handle a rigorous upper division science curriculum.
 Candidates who do not meet expectations will be denied.

 The members of the Veterinary Admissions Committee (VAC) have the task of reading applicant files and making predictive judgments of potential scholastic and professional success.